Edga380/strategygame/README.md

 # Mouse controls
   ### Left mouse button:
     * UI navigation
-    * When press, hold and drag rectangle is being drawn to select army units.
+    * When clicked, hold and drag a rectangle is drawn to select army units.
     * Selected army units can be moved by clicking anywhere on the map.
     * When clicked on enemy building selected army units will attack it.
   ### Right mouse button:
-    * Map movement on hold.
+    * You move the map by holding this button and moving the mouse.
     * Cancel selected building.
     * Cancel Fix/Sell building.